georgekhananaev/modern-auth/README.md

 - For production deployments, make sure to set `NEXTAUTH_URL` to your production domain
 - Configure your MongoDB Atlas database's Network Access to allow connections from your Vercel deployment IPs
-- Consider adding authentication providers like Google or GitHub for enhanced user experience
+- Consider adding authentication providers like Google or GitHub for enhanced user experience (Coming Soon...)

 ## 🙏 Acknowledgements